Milwaukee bridge/Grayland Station

 Progress

-Signs for the vehicular and bicycle detours will remain in place until road reopens.
+Signs for the vehicular and bicycle detours will remain in place until the road reopens.
 Southeast-bound vehicular traffic on Milwaukee Avenue is rerouted south on Cicero Avenue and east on Addison Street back to Milwaukee Avenue.
 Northwest-bound traffic is diverted west on Addison and north on Cicero to Milwaukee.

 Bicycle and pedestrian traffic are rerouted along Addison Street and Kilbourn Avenue, and protected bike lanes are in place on Addison during the closure.